lucamezzalira/haxe-watchify/README.md

 ## Contacts and suggestions

+To report a bug please use the issues section on Github.

-if you want to collaborate to the project or if you'd like a new feature, please [drop me a line](mailto:mezzalab@gmail.com) !
+if you want collaborate to the project or if you'd like a new feature, please [drop me a line](mailto:mezzalab@gmail.com) !

 ## Backlog

-. _TODO:_ abstraction compiler modules
-. _TODO:_ openFL compatibility
+. _TODO:_ OPENFL: update documentation

+. _TODO:_ GENERAL: pre-build and post-build objects in JSON file
-. _TODO:_ decode haxe-watchify errors
+. _TODO:_ GENERAL: better explanation on haxe-watchify error output
-. _TODO:_ add check on other resources (json, images, ...)
+. _TODO:_ GENERAL: add check on other resources (json, images, ...)
-. _TODO:_ deploy on haxelib
+. _TODO:_ GENERAL: deploy on haxelib

+## Tech Debt

+. _TODO:_ unit test + setup CI build
-. _TODO:_ pre-build and post-build
+. _TODO:_ abstract compiler modules
-. _TODO:_ refactor Console and HaxeCompiler module
+. _TODO:_ refactor Console module
+. _TODO:_ name refactor WatcherNotification in WatcherNotifications

 ## Ackwnoledgements